Plant Training Techniques

 - Time commitment / trial and error

-- Saggy trellis net makes training plants difficult and harder and nearly impossible to produce a flat canopy.
+- Saggy trellis net makes training plants difficult and nearly impossible to produce a flat canopy.

 - Sloppy trellis, bamboo, PVC appearance